floooh/oryol/code/Modules/Gfx/doc/Meshes.md

 #### Primitive Groups

 A single mesh often contains vertex and index data for several unrelated drawing operations.
-For instance the data in the mesh may be split into different material groups, where each group must be rendered with a separate draw call.
+For instance the data in a mesh may be split into different material groups, where each group must be rendered with a separate draw call.
 A **PrimitiveGroup** is a simple value pair made of a _Base Element Index_ and _Element Count_ which together